PhilLockett/Old1_PDFBooklet/README.md

 This code has the following points of interest:

   * PDFBooklet.java was developed as stand alone code.
-  * A user GUI was developed using NetBeans to amke using PDFBooklet easier.
+  * A user GUI was developed using NetBeans to make using PDFBooklet easier.
-  * TheUserGui,form file, create by NetBeans is supplied.
+  * The UserGui.form file, create by NetBeans is supplied.
-  * The code privides functions for rotating a BufferedImage +/- 90 degrees.
+  * The code provides functions for rotating a BufferedImage +/- 90 degrees.
   * The PDF processing can be performed in the background using a SwingWorker.
-  * Using a SwingWorker enables a JProgressBar to be supported.
+  * Using a SwingWorker enables a JProgressBar to be supported by the GUI.